upfxpalestina/event-2025-11-14/README.md

 **Universitat Pompeu Fabra**

-Hosted by the UPF in Solidarity with Palestine collective and the Red Universitaria por Palestina (RUxP).
+Hosted by the UPF in Solidarity with Palestine collective and the Red Universitaria por Palestina (RUxP) with support from UPF and the UPF Faculty of Political and Social Scienecs.